 Being active is great and has so many positive benefits for your mind and body.
 However, if you’re pushing yourself too hard it can have a negative effect on your body and overall health.
 If you’re going too hard at the gym and pushing your body further than it wants to go, your body won’t be able to produce enough estrogen to complete its menstrual cycle.
 If this happens at least three months in a row it becomes categorized as a condition known as amenorrhea, which is prominent among gymnasts, dancers and other professional athletes.

 A healthy body weight is directly related to a regularly occurring cycle.
 If you are slightly underweight or overweight you can affect the gland in your brain responsible for regulating some of your body’s usual processes, like producing estrogen.
 Additionally, a major drop in weight or a low-caloric diet can prevent the body from producing estrogen and in turn deter Aunt Flo from coming to town.
+Here are some of the best foods you can eat during your period.

 Your mental health is just as important as your physical health!
 Any form of stress can cause a condition known as hypothalamic amenorrhea, which happens when the area of your brain where hormones for your period are regulated stops functioning properly.
 Whether it’s a breakup, a bad mood or a pile up of work at school, the stress we carry can affect our period.